 - Website domains that you own.

-If the personal information you want to remove is contained in one of the examples above, you may only need to log into your admin account and delete the information.
-If you're not sure how, contact the customer service line of your web hosting service for help.
+If the personal information you want to remove is contained in one of the examples above, you may only need to log into your admin account and delete the information if you're not sure how to contact the customer service line of your web hosting service for help.
 This will effectively delete your personal information from the Web, so users can't find it no matter what method or search engine they use.

 If you don't own or control the site the information is on

 However, if your personal information is published on a page you don't own, you'll have to work directly with the site owner to remove the content.
 Here are some examples:

 - If another person posted something about you on their Facebook profile, contact that person.
 If they're unresponsive, contact Facebook.